tomedio/pdf-watermark/README.md

 - `setScale(float $scale): self`: Set the scale of the image (1.0 = original size)
 - `setWidth(int $width): self`: Set the width of the image (height will be calculated to maintain aspect ratio)
 - `setHeight(int $height): self`: Set the height of the image (width will be calculated to maintain aspect ratio)

+## PDF Version Compatibility

+This library uses FPDI to process PDF files, which has a limitation with compressed PDFs that have versions higher than 1.4.
+To overcome this limitation, the library implements a workaround using pdftk:

+1. When a PDF cannot be processed directly with FPDI (typically due to being a compressed PDF with version > 1.4), the library automatically falls back to using pdftk.
+2. pdftk is used to uncompress the PDF, making it compatible with FPDI.
+3. The watermarks are applied to the uncompressed PDF using FPDI.
+4. The resulting PDF is recompressed using pdftk.

+This approach allows the library to work with a wide range of PDF files, including those with higher versions, without requiring the paid version of FPDI.

 ## Examples